Lightening Up With A Salad- Caramelised Pear & Walnut W/ Prosciutto & Stilton Cheese

 - 15ml olive oil or 1 tablespoon

-Remove the pears, walnuts and shallots and set aside.
+- Remove the pears, walnuts and shallots and set aside.
 Return the pan to the heat and then deglaze with the balsamic vinegar, stirring well so all is mixed for about 1 minute.
 Remove and mix in with a little olive oil.
-On a plate add the greens, the caramelised pears, shallots and walnuts, slices of prosciutto and cheese.
+On a plate add the greens, the caramelized pears, shallots and walnuts, slices of prosciutto and cheese.
 Drizzle with the warm dressing and enjoy!

 Nice idea, love the caramelised pears, walnuts and Gorgonzola, the warm balamic dressing, but I would leave out the Prosciutto.
 For me its flavours would be overtaken by those of the cheese.